ToukanLabs/TermAbstract/README.md

 We don't expect you to spend days on this.
 We simply wanted to provide a defined problem space for you to work in, and provide a project around which we can have a follow up discussion.
 We'd recommend you thinking about 1 or 2 areas, and doing some work in that area.

 We are interested in your ability to articulate and describe your approaches as much as the actual implementation.
-So you are welcome to provide a plan for implementation with some code snippets if that is your preference.
+We do expect to see code in your submission, but descriptions of how you would take it forward are also of value.

 ## Getting started